RetroDECK/ES-DE/INSTALL-DEV.md

 pkgin vlc
 ```

-NetBSD ships with GCC by default, and although you should be able to install and use Clang/LLVM, it's probably easier to just stick to the default compiler environment.
+NetBSD ships with GCC by default, and although you should be able to use Clang/LLVM, it's probably easier to just stick to the default compiler environment.
+The reason why the clang package needs to be installed is to get clang-format onto the system.

 **On OpenBSD**

 Use pkg_add to install the dependencies:
 ```
-pkg_add cmake pkgconf sdl2 ffmpeg freeimage
+pkg_add clang-tools-extra cmake pkgconf sdl2 ffmpeg freeimage
 ```

 If building with the optional VLC video player, the following package is also needed: